Almost positive Ricci curvature in Kato sense -- an extension of Myers' theorem: Results

+\end{cor} \begin{remark} The condition $v>0$ can be achieved as soon as one has a Sobolev embedding or a uniform heat kernel bound for a certain time \cite{Carron-96, SaloffCoste-02}.
+Thus, our results somehow fit together with those from \cite{GongWang-01}. \end{remark}

-\begin{proof}[Proof of Theorems~2.1 and 2.2] For Theorem~2.1, assume that $M$ is not compact.
-The proposition above implies that $M$ has finite volume.
-In contrast, \cite[Theorem~4.9(ii)]{CheegerGromovTaylor-82} says that an asymptotically non-negatively Ricci-curved non-compact manifold must have infinite volume, so that we have a contradiction.
-Theorem~2.2 follows easily by a covering of balls along a geodesic.
-The diameter bounds and the finiteness of the fundamental group follow from \cite{CarronRose-18}. \end{proof}
+\begin{proof}[Proof of Corollary~\ref{main2}] By Theorem~\ref{thm:vol} we have $\Vol(M)<\infty$.
+Assume that $M$ is not compact.
+For the first part, we infer from \cite[Theorem~4.9(ii)]{CheegerGromovTaylor-82} that an asymptotically non-negatively Ricci-curved non-compact manifold has at least logarithmic volume growth at the center point and hence must have infinite volume, so that we have a contradiction.
+For the second part, note that the assumption and finite volume implies volume doubling and hence at least linear volume growth \cite{Yau-76}, contradicting finite volume as well.
+The diameter bounds and the finiteness of the fundamental group follow from \cite[Corollary~2.4, Theorem~2.8]{CarronRose-18} by setting $k^2=\frac{K}{2(n-1)}$ in the notation of the cited paper. \end{proof} \begin{remark} The proof works for any curvature condition giving finite volume and, assuming a non-compact $M$, the existence of $p\in M$, $r_0$, and $f\colon (r_0,\infty)\to (0,\infty)$ non-decreasing with $f(t)\to\infty$ as $t\to\infty$ such that $\Vol(B(p,r))\geq f(r)$, $r\geq r_0$. \end{remark}